jgarcia60/readme-generator/Develop/exampleREADME.md

-# ReadME Title
+# README Generator
 ![screenshot](https://img.shields.io/badge/license-MIT-green)

 ## Description

-Implementing a README generator
+This project uses Node.js to implement a README generator from the command line

 ## Table of Contents